Best Peanut Butter Cookies Recipe

 Get the Full (Printable) Best Peanut Butter Cookies Recipe Below!

-Why Do You Press Peanut Butter Cookies With A Fork?
+Why Do You Press Classic Peanut Butter Cookies With A Fork?

-Home bakers found if they used a fork (a tool we all have) to press the cookies into disks, they would bake evenly.
+Home bakers found if they used a fork (a tool we all have) to press the cookies into disks with a crisscross pattern, they would bake evenly.
 It also creates the nostalgic pattern we love!

 Although this particular peanut butter cookie dough is less dense than most, it’s still a good idea to press the cookies into even disks before baking.